Benjamin-Owusu/US-macro-dataset/README.md

 # US-macro-dataset
 This project entails analyzing US macro economic dataset from Kaggle.
-Project involving data cleaning, wranging and some visulization after which I companed a simple linear model (OLS) against a non-linear model (regression splines) for inference and prediction.
+Project involving data cleaning, wranging and some visulization after which I estimated and compared a simple linear model (OLS) against a non-linear model (regression splines) for inference and prediction.

 This dataset contains month-wise details about all the macro-economic factors of US over two decades from 05/2002 to 05/2022 which can be used to determine how different factors affect a particular factor.
 Sourced and compiled data from official websites of US government like FRED, CENSUS, OECD, Conference Board.